PlatosTwin/lt100/docs/index.markdown

 <a href="#top" class="go-to-top">Go to top</a>
 </h3>

+[^1]: Note that _geodesic distance_ is not the same as _Euclidean distance_, which is what we're after here.
+Indeed, the length of the ruler—i.e., the Euclidean distance—between any two points $$p_1(x, y)$$ and $$p_2(x, y)$$, where $$x$$ is the <a href="https://en.wikipedia.org/wiki/Geodesic" target="_blank">geodesic distance</a> from the starting point and $$y$$ is the elevation, is $$d = \sqrt{(x_1 - x_2)^2 + (y_1 - y_2)^2}$$.
-[^1]: We're limited to looking at _finishers_ rather than _entrants_ because Athlinks does not have split data prior to 2017—since outside of 1999 to 2021, Athlinks was not the time keeper for the race.
+[^2]: We're limited to looking at _finishers_ rather than _entrants_ because Athlinks does not have split data prior to 2017—since outside of 1999 to 2021, Athlinks was not the time keeper for the race.
 This means that all we get for 1983 to 2016 is a list of finishers.
-[^2]: Technically splits data goes back to 2017, but 2017 and 2018 data is messy, so I've chosen to exclude it from these views.
+[^3]: Technically splits data goes back to 2017, but 2017 and 2018 data is messy, so I've chosen to exclude it from these views.
-[^3]: The lower and upper fences are positioned at +/- 1.5x the interquartile range (75th percentile - 25 percentile).
+[^4]: The lower and upper fences are positioned at +/- 1.5x the interquartile range (75th percentile - 25 percentile).
-[^4]: This assumes—I think reasonably—that whatever passing goes on does not materially affect where a runner is relative to the rest of the pack.
+[^5]: This assumes—I think reasonably—that whatever passing goes on does not materially affect where a runner is relative to the rest of the pack.
 E.g., this assumes that the runners we identified as fast and median at 12.8 miles are roughly still near the lower fence and the median at mile 87.8.
-[^5]: There is undoubtedly some noise in these figures—e.g., I find it unlikely that someone jumped 351 places—but they should be correct at least directionally.
+[^6]: There is undoubtedly some noise in these figures—e.g., I find it unlikely that someone jumped 351 places—but they should be correct at least directionally.